Skip to main content

 Has Honeymoon Israel ever had any security issues?

-No. In nearly ten years of operation with more than 150 groups, Honeymoon Israel has never had any security issues or incidents.
+No. In ten years of operation with more than 160 groups, Honeymoon Israel has never had any security issues or incidents.

-I’m nervous about traveling to Israel, especially with the recent conflict.
+I’m nervous about traveling to Israel, especially with the ongoing conflict.
 How can I stay safe?

 My loved ones in the U.S. are worried about me traveling to Israel.
 Will they be able to reach me during the trip?